need4swede/Portall/README.md

    - Quickly generate unique port numbers to host your applications.

 **Import Tools**
-   - Import existing configurations by pasting your Caddyfile, Docker-Compose or JSON data.
+   - Import existing configurations by pasting your Caddyfile, Docker-Compose, JSON data or docker socket.

 **Custom Rules**
    - Define your own port ranges and set exclusions for the port generator.